Perfect Edinburgh date ideas

 There are plenty of great things to do in Edinburgh for gin lovers which are ideal for couples and groups alike.
 Get an insight into how small batch gin is made at the Pickering's Distillery in Summerhall - the first exclusive gin distillery to be established in Edinburgh for over 150 years.
 From only £10 this outing is great value for money - tours last 45-50 minutes and include a Pickerings gin and tonic from the unique "gin tap" at the Royal Dick, just a couple of footsteps away from the distillery itself.

-Or if you want to take your gin tasting voyage to the high seas, you can take a Gin Cruise organised by Edinburgh event experts Solid Liquids.
-Costing £31 a head, you can join a group on the barge which sails up the Union Canal, serving five delectable gins and tasty nibbles along the way.
-Check their website for the latest departure dates.
+Or if you want to take your gin tasting voyage to the high seas, you can take a Gin Cruise organised by Edinburgh event experts Summerhall Drinks Lab.
+With a rnge of ticketing options, you can join a group on the barge which sails up the Union Canal, serving five delectable gins and tasty nibbles along the way.
+Check their website for the latest departure dates and tickets.